DKalaytanov/rsschool-cv/cv.md

-## Kalaytanov Dmitriy Nikolaevich
 ![DKalaytanov](1.png "DKalaytanov")

+# Kalaytanov Dmitriy Nikolaevich
+###Junior Frontend Developer

 ________________________________
 __email: kalaytanov@yandex.ru__

 __rs-scool: DKalaytanov__
 ________________________________

-___1. About me___
+###About me

     I studied to be a lawyer, I didn't like it.
 I have been working with computers all my life (repair, modernization, installation of programs).
 My dream has always been to learn programming, but I thought it wasn't mine.
 Now I have set myself a goal to fix this and learn web programming.
 I am gradually moving towards this goal.

 ___2. Programming skills___